orit215/ebonquill_whitepapper/gameplay/dungeons.md

 Dungeons in the game are more than just battlefields—they are living, evolving entities governed by player ownership, strategic management, and a dynamic in-game economy.
 Each dungeon is a unique, tradeable NFT, procedurally generated at the moment of minting, ensuring that no two dungeons are alike.
 These dungeons serve as the foundation for both PvE and PvP experiences, offering opportunities for adventure, competition, and wealth generation.

-Only heroes of **Epic** or **Legendary** tiers, through progression and upgrades, can attain the coveted title of **Landlord**, granting them ownership of a dungeon.
-However, non-landowners can still explore, raid, and participate in these dungeons, engaging in various activities under the governance of the Landlord.
+Only **Legendary** heroes can attain the coveted title of **Landlord**, granting them ownership of a dungeon. **Epic** heroes may reach Landlord status only by ascending to the **Legendary** tier.
+Non-landowners can still explore, raid, and participate in these dungeons, engaging in various activities under the governance of the Landlord.

 ### Procedural Generation & Unique Features